 Prerequisites

-We will assume that you already know this before you start with the tutorial:
+We will assume that you already have completed the following steps before you start with the tutorial:

 Get the script started